Charlie Kirk’s pro-Trump youth group stokes vaccine resistance as covid surges again

 But the communications by Turning Point USA and its affiliate, Turning Point Action, reflect the increasingly hard line taken by the group, which describes itself as the “largest and fastest-growing youth organization in America” and claims a presence on more than 2,500 college and high school campuses.
 Its dire warnings about a government-backed inoculation program — now a major theme of its Facebook ads, which have been viewed millions of times — illustrate how the Trump-allied group is capitalizing on the stark polarization around vaccine policy.

 Experts say the messages, many of which steer online audiences to donation pages, threaten to undermine vaccine confidence among young people, who have already proved particularly reluctant to roll up their sleeves.
-And they could incite conflict over vaccine requirements as students return to campuses already wrestling with how to safely reopen this fall, with some battling in court to require vaccination.
+And they could incite conflict over vaccine requirements as students return to campuses wrestling with how to safely reopen this fall, with some battling in court to require vaccination.

 The input from Turning Point USA is “not so much about the particular topic as having a politically divisive social issue that can rally the troops,” said Kevin G. Welner, director of the National Education Policy Center at the University of Colorado at Boulder.
 “That’s unfortunate for any issue, but when we’re talking about life and death, it’s particularly troubling to me.”